2400/git-lab-2/README.md

    ```
 5. Add and commit the new file
 6. Issue the `ls` command and record all file names as your `Answer to question 5`.
-7. Swith back to the `master` branch:
+7. Switch back to the `master` branch:
    ```console
    git checkout master
    ```